-A geothermal mechanical system keeps energy costs to a minimum, and the extremely efficient ICF walls made it possible to eliminate one well from the design.
+A geothermal mechanical system keeps energy costs to a minimum, and the extremely efficient ICF walls made it possible to eliminate one entire well field (65 wells) from the design.
 This cost saving gave ICF walls the advantage over other approaches such as CMU or steel.

 All classrooms take advantage of daylighting and linear indirect lighting.
 That meant significantly more glazing than the average school, yet Ware reports that it significantly outperforms its traditional counterparts.
 Artificial lighting is tied to occupancy sensors.

 Wired with thermocouples when built, this ICF school with brick finish was compared to a CMU school with a brick finish for an energy comparison.
 The roofing, windows, and HVAC of both buildings were the same.
 Yet the numbers show that converting the wall system to ICF resulted in a 31.2% improvement in efficiency.

 The architectural firm has since capitalized on the Academy at Nola Dunn’s success and designed several other ICF schools currently under development.

 ICF Use: 80,000 sq. ft. (all exterior walls) + interior walls